Nay_ho_tze's Medicine Musings

 i would still never ID as Native American

-explore demi- and full consultations with NHT
+explore consultations with NHT